-Report the amounts and percentages of admitted assets held in the ten largest equity interests (including investments in the shares of mutual funds, preferred stocks, publicly traded equity securities, and other security securities (including Schedule BA equity interests), and excluding money market and bond mutual funds listed in Part Six, Section 2(f) and (g) of the Purposes and Procedures Manual of the NAIC Investment Analysis Office as exempt or NAIC 1.
+Report the amounts and percentages of admitted assets held in the ten largest equity interests (including equity funds that qualify individually as one of the largest equity interests, and a look-through of investments in the shares of mutual funds, preferred stocks, publicly traded equity securities, and other security securities (including Schedule BA equity interests), and excluding money market and bond mutual funds listed in Part Six, Section 2(f) and (g) of the Purposes and Procedures Manual of the NAIC Investment Analysis Office as exempt or NAIC 1.

 Determine the ten largest equity interested by first aggregating investments included in this line by issuer.
-For example, the reporting entity owns preferred stock of the XYZ Company of $600,000 and common stock of XYZ Company of $300,000.
-The total is $900,000 (600,000+300,000).
+For example, the reporting entity owns preferred stock of the XYZ Company of $600,000, common stock of XYZ Company of $300,000 and $100,000 of XYZ identified through a look-through of a diversified stock mutual fund reported on Schedule D-2-2.
+The total is $1,000,000 (600,000+300,000+100,000).
 The reporting entity also owns bonds issued by XYZ Company of $500,000 that are excluded from this calculation because bonds are debt instruments.
 Other equity securities include partnerships and Limited Liability Companies (LLC) and any other investments reported in Schedule BA as equity.

 Option Two: Incorporate revisions to exclude aggregation of equity interests in diversified funds.
 With this approach, an entity would only need to look-through funds that are not diversified in accordance with the Investment Company Act of 1940 to aggregate their ten largest equity interests.
 (This change would still require explicit identification of any equity funds that qualifies as one of the 10 largest interests.)

-Report the amounts and percentages of admitted assets held in the ten largest equity interests (including investments in the shares of mutual funds, preferred stocks, publicly traded equity securities, and other security securities (including Schedule BA equity interests), and excluding money market and bond mutual funds listed in Part Six, Section 2(f) and (g) of the Purposes and Procedures Manual of the NAIC Investment Analysis Office as exempt or NAIC 1.
+Report the amounts and percentages of admitted assets held in the ten largest equity interests (including equity funds that qualify individually as one of the largest equity interests, and a look-through of investments in the shares of non-diversified mutual funds and ETFs, preferred stocks, publicly traded equity securities, and other security securities (including Schedule BA equity interests), and excluding money market and bond mutual funds listed in Part Six, Section 2(f) and (g) of the Purposes and Procedures Manual of the NAIC Investment Analysis Office as exempt or NAIC 1.
+Equity interests in all funds that are diversified in accordance with the Investment Company Act of 1940 do not need to be individually assessed and aggregated to determine the ten largest equity interests.
+For funds that are not diversified within the meaning of the Investment Company Act of 1940, insurance reporting entities are required to identify actual equity interests within the fund and aggregate those equity interests to determine their ten largest equity interests.

 Determine the ten largest equity interested by first aggregating investments included in this line by issuer.
-For example, the reporting entity owns preferred stock of the XYZ Company of $600,000 and common stock of XYZ Company of $300,000.
-The total is $900,000 (600,000+300,000).
+For example, the reporting entity owns preferred stock of the XYZ Company of $600,000, common stock of XYZ Company of $300,000 and $50,000 of XYZ identified through a look-through of a non-diversified stock closed-end fund reported on Schedule D-2-2.
+The total is $950,000 (600,000+300,000+50,000).
 The reporting entity also owns bonds issued by XYZ Company of $500,000 that are excluded from this calculation because bonds are debt instruments.
+The reporting entity may also have exposure to equity interests in XYZ through mutual funds that are excluded from this calculation as the funds are diversified within the meaning of the Investment Company Act of 1940.
 Other equity securities include partnerships and Limited Liability Companies (LLC) and any other investments reported in Schedule BA as equity.